chowvb/BIO3199-object_detection_project/README.md

 # Newcastle University Research Dissertation Thesis
 Using Deep Learning to Investigate Food Preferences in Small UK Garden Birds During Winter.
+### Folders in this repo
+There are two folders in this repository:
+1) Project_22-23
+   This contains an unaltered version of my project code (Which most likey will no longer work).
+Within the data folders (Containing images) I have stripped back the number of images to only a few just for display purposes.
+In my Thesis I collated roughtly 30,000 images.
+2) Custom_image_classification
+   This folder will soon contain adapted code to run directly using python rather than jupyter notebooks.
+I will be doing my best to debug and adapt the original code to work in any environments.
+This folder wont contain any of the data that the project contains as I want to make the this model completly customisible to users.
+   There will be a set-up script that will create all the correct local folders for the code to run smoothly on.

 ## Pre-requisites
 This repository contains all of the code used in my final year project.
 Some of the code may not work currently.
 I am adapting it to work on smaller datasets.